Yishuv: The 1936–1939 Arab revolt

 The British worked with their Arab allies to bring a halt to the AHC riots.
 The Peel Commission reported, in July 1937, that the British obligations to the Arabs and Zionists were irreconcilable and the mandate unworkable.
 It suggested the partition of Palestine into Arab and Jewish states, with the British mandate governing over Nazareth, Bethlehem, and Jerusalem along with a corridor from Jerusalem to the coast.
 The Jews accepted the general principle of a partition while the Arabs refused any partition plan.
 The British government sent a technical team called the Woodhead Commission to detail the plan.
 The Woodhead Commission considered three different plans, one of which was based on the Peel plan.
 Reporting in 1938, the Commission rejected the Peel plan primarily on the grounds that it could not be implemented without a massive forced transfer of Arabs (an option that the British government had already ruled out).
 With dissent from some of its members, the Commission instead recommended a plan that would leave the Galilee under British mandate, but emphasised serious problems with it that included a lack of financial self-sufficiency of the proposed Arab State.
 The British Government accompanied the publication of the Woodhead Report by a statement of policy rejecting partition as impracticable due to "political, administrative and financial difficulties".

 The Arab Revolt broke out again in the autumn of 1937.
 The British ended the revolt using harsh measures, deporting many Palestinian Arab leaders and shutting down the AHC.
 In the Yishuv, the Arab Revolt reinforced the already firm belief in the need for a strong Jewish defence network.
 Finally, the Arab agricultural boycott that began in 1936 forced the Jewish economy into even greater self-sufficiency.
 The Haganah during this period changed from being a small clandestine militia to a large military force.
 The British security forces at this time cooperated with the Haganah to respond to the Arabs.

 In 1938 Captain Orde Wingate created the Special Night Squads (SNS) that were composed mostly of Haganah members.
 SNS used the element of surprise in night raids to protect the Jewish settlements and attack the Arabs.

-White Paper of 1939
+White paper of 1939

-The British suppressed the Arab revolt and published the White Paper of 1939.
-It allowed for a total of only 75,000 Jews to enter Palestine over a five-year period.
-During this time the Yishuv entered a period of relative peace with the Arabs.